"Sometimes the only way to truly understand is to understand you can not understand."

 “All right…let me see whether I understand this.
 You destroyed my planet, my home, my entire species, and now you’re asking me to betray the ones who defended me from you?
 I can’t imagine anything more ridiculous!
 I’m not a traitor!”

 “A traitor?” she chortled.
 “You are not even considered a person in the eyes of the Quorilaxians!
 How can an animal commit treason?
 Besides, they did not save you from anything; they abandoned you!
-You are the last of the Human Race, Orion.
-You no longer have a past, and you have no hope for a future with Quorilax.”
+You have no hope for a future with Quorilax.”

 “Do you think I’ve forgotten that you committed genocide?
 I’m not fooled by anything you say!
 You’re insane if you think I’m going to help you!
 You’re my fellow Earthling, and you betrayed me!
 I’ll be damned if I let that happen again!”